 This association takes the name from Fian dei Ciardi, the patron saint of the town, a small girl born in San Gimignano in 1238.
-She was aflicted by a terrible disease at the tender age of ten and faced a long period of suffering during which time she displayed deep blind faith and spirituality.
+She was afflicted by a terrible disease at the tender age of ten and faced a long period of suffering during which time she displayed deep blind faith and spirituality.
 Her faith was so strong, it became a symbol for other believers and her house became a destination of many pilgrimages.
-After her death, violets bloomed on the pallet where she had lain - you can see symbols of these flowers all over the walls of the city, known as "The violets of Saint Fina".
+After her death, violets bloomed on the pallet where she had lain - you can see symbols of these flowers all over the walls of the city, known as "The violets of Saint Fina", particularly in the Duomo.

 The Harvest Festival in June